lostisland/sawyer/README.md

 * Resource schema validation
 * Add a Sawyer::Response that gets returned from #request calls.
+* Add the concept of errors, the world isn't perfect.
 * Figure out if `Sawyer::MimeType` is even useful.
 * More real-world examples to push Sawyer to its limit.